 Reviews / Xtreme SL Pro - What Laptop-

-The rock Xtreme SL Pro (£2499 inc. VAT) is the largest laptop in the group, with a 20-inch display and weighs in at 7.3kg.
-The screen’s glossy Super-TFT coating results in stunning quality, with deep and vibrant colours and images appearing larger than life.
-A native resolution of 1680 x 1024 pixels (WSXGA+) is lower than the Dell and Alienware, so you won’t be able to get full resolutions in all games.
+The screen’s glossy super TFT coating results in stunning quality, with deep and vibrant colours, and images appear larger than life.
+A native resolution of 1680 x 1024 (WSXGA+) is lower than three of the other machines, so you won’t be able to get full resolution in all games.

-Graphics technology is as cutting-edge as it gets, featuring two nVidia GeForce GO 7950GTX cards in an SLI (Scalable Link Interface) setup.
-With other SLI machines still using older 7900 cards, the rock has a useful advantage when it comes to gaming.
+Graphics technology is as cutting-edge as it gets, featuring two nVidia GeForcce Go 7950GTX cards in an SLI (Scalable Link Interface) setup.
+With other SLI machines still using 7900 cards, the rock has a useful advantage when it comes to gaming.
 This was highlighted in our benchmarking tests where the rock was way ahead of the opposition.
-In our 3Dmark 2003 test, the SL Pro achieved a score of 30,474 – considerably more than anything we’ve seen before, but you do have to pay for the privilege
+In our 3DMark 2003 test, the SL Pro achieved a score of 30, 474 – considerably more than anything we’ve ever seen before, but you do have to pay for the privilege.